The 10 Best Picnic Areas around Brisbane to Enjoy In 2021

 Brisbane City Botanic Gardens

-Right in the heart of the CBD lies the Brisbane City Botanic Gardens.
+Right in the heart of the CBD lies the Brisbane City Botanic Gardens, one of the best places to have a picnic in the city.
 With various areas to enjoy, you can lay down a blanket anywhere in the bamboo grove, the ornamental pond or the various shady areas on the green.
-Despite its central location, the City Botanic Gardens are enclosed away from the bustle of the city as a surprisingly peaceful space to sit down and enjoy a picnic.
+Despite its central location, the City Botanic Gardens are enclosed away from the bustle of the city as a surprisingly peaceful space to sit down and enjoy a picnic with friends and family.

 Photographed by Lenny K Photography.
 Image via Flickr.